-For Accessible Countryside, Accommodation & Camping - see the Regional pages
+For England & Wales Accessible Accommodation & Camping links - see the Regional pages menu

-For Wheelchair Walks, Greenspaces, Accessible Taxis, Pubs & Restaurants and Tourist Info links - see the County pages
+For Wheelchair Walks, Greenspaces, Nature, Accessible Taxis, Pubs & Restaurants and Tourist Info links - select the Region then the County pages menu

-I have added a new page with links to free software and information websites to help keep you safe on the web - there are also links to reporting sites and charities that help with issues caused by internet use
+there is a page with links to free software and information websites to help keep you safe on the web - there are also links to reporting sites and charities that help with issues caused by internet use

-I also list National Organisations supporting disabled people and carers, National Organisations supporting Children, Parents and Families and organisations offering sporting and recreational activities for disabled people.
+I also list National Organisations supporting those with a disability and their carers, supporting Children, Parents and Families and organisations offering Sporting and Recreational Activities for disabled people.

 For anyone thinking of 'creating accessibility' at a site or project there is a page with links to reference material and best practice.